Keisarinn/SLT/README.md

 Students who wish to get the advantage of the project bonus need to submit reports about their coding excercises.

-There will be eight coding ecercises, and each report will be graded either as good, normal or not accepted/not submitted.
+There will be eight coding excercises, and each report will be graded either as good, normal or not accepted/not submitted.

 With no submitted/accepted reports, the project grade is 4.0.
 Each good report increases the project grade by 0.25, while each normal report increases it by 0.125.